Our gardens support over 140 species of insect pollinators.

-To know which pollinators are using our gardens, TPI conducts biodiversity surveys.
-We observe flowers in gardens for ten minutes three times per week from May through October.
+To know which pollinators are using our gardens, TPI relies on garden goers to upload pictures of species they’ve found to our iNaturalist page.
+Additionally, TPI has conducted official biodiversity surveys in 2020.
+We observed flowers in gardens for ten minutes three times per week from May through October.
 Our surveys are non-lethal, meaning flower-visiting insects are identified in the garden without being collected and examined under a microscope.
 We want our gardens to be a safe space for pollinators!

 Identifying pollinators to species without a physical specimen can be difficult, so we identify most flower visitors to genus.
 In some cases, species identification is possible because the pollinator is distinctive or flies at a time of year when confusing species are not active.
 In other cases, photographs can be identified by taxonomic experts on our iNaturalist project.